techidaily/site-visual-screen-recording/source/_posts/updated-facetime-call-recording-techniques-unveiled-for-2024.md

 Step 6: Click on Stop button to stop recording whenever it is done.

+## Part 2\.
+How to Record FaceTime on iPhone

+There are many who ask the common question “Can you screen record FaceTime on iPhone?”
+The answer is yes and the steps are very easy if your iPhone has iOS 11 or higher.
+Otherwise, you can record your iPhone screen through your Mac as well.
+Here are the

 <!-- affiliate ads begin -->
 <a href="https://bluettius.sjv.io/c/5597632/2139121/17108" target="_top" id="2139121">
   <img src="//a.impactradius-go.com/display-ad/17108-2139121" border="0" alt="https://techidaily.com" width="320" height="90"/>